 This is not free software.
-You are hereby licensed to use this software for evaluation purposes without charge for as long as you consider appropriate.
+You are hereby licensed to use this software for evaluation purposes without charge.
 The evaluation version may be of a limited duration, or have some features limited or disabled.
-To use the software without these restrictions you need to purchase a licence.
+To use the software without these restrictions, you need to purchase a licence.

 GRANT OF LICENCE